jjvanzon/Circular-Language-Spec-Plans/done/2008-09-2---parameters-spec-plan.md

             - Value Direction
             - Indirect Value Transmission
     - Moved old parameter passing types to Advanced Command Topics.
         - \> Because they talk about In, Out and Thru.
-It was estimated that the definition of those terms might be harder to do, and might have to do with the Advanced Command Topics.
+It was estimated that the definition of those terms might be harder to do, and might have do with the Advanced Command Topics.
         - Added it as a possible goal of the project Work Out Advanced Command Topics.
         - Putting a sort of disclaimer in the articles for Simplified Access Control Expression about the use of the terms In Out and Thru.
         - Putting in the plan to adapt the articles Simplified Access Control Expression, being more reserved about the terms In, Out and Thru.